-As anticipated, CHIA's 2023 Annual Report detailed significant increases in health care expenditures in 2021 predicated largely on a rebound in utilization and service intensity following severely depressed utilization and deferred care in 2020.
-The Total Health Care Expenditure (THCE) increase per capita of 9% must be understood relative to the significant volume deviation in 2020 and can largely be attributed to the health care system beginning to address overwhelming backlogs in care, increasing acuity in patient health, and increased demand for previously deferred care.
-The Medical Society commends CHIA's recognition of the anomalous nature of the 2021 data as a result of continued volatility in the market and we appreciate CHIA's effort to analyze metrics on an annualized basis over the three-year period of 2019 to 2021, beyond just presenting the year-over-year data.
-The expanded analysis, which shows a 3.2% annualized increase in per capita spending, is a far more meaningful metric to understand longitudinal trends, and it provides a more informed and contextualized cost trend measure.
+As anticipated, CHIA's 2024 Annual Report detailed increases in health care expenditures in 2022 predicated largely on a continued rebound in utilization and service intensity as seen in 2021, following severely depressed utilization and deferred care in 2020.
+The Total Health Care Expenditure (THCE) increase per capita of 5.8% must be understood, in part relative to the significant volume deviation in 2020 and the health care system continuing to address overwhelming backlogs in care, increasing acuity in patient health, and increased demand for previously deferred care.
+While the impact of the COVID-19 pandemic directly affects spending, we must take note of longstanding trends identified in the Report, specifically regarding pharmacy spending, which continues to be the greatest driver of cost growth.

-A longitudinal approach to health care cost evaluation would be more effective than a year-overyear spending benchmark.
+While the Medical Society understands that Chapter 224 of the Acts of 2012, establishing the benchmark process calls for year-over-year comparison of health care costs, we think a longitudinal approach to health care cost evaluation would be more effective.
+We commend CHIA's adaptation last year, providing analysis of costs on an annualized basis over the three-year period of 2019 to 2021, in recognition of the anomalous nature of the 2021 data as a result of continued volatility in the market.
+Such expanded analysis provides a far more meaningful metric to understand longitudinal trends, and it provides a more informed and contextualized cost trend measure.
 While the extraordinary circumstances of the COVID-19 pandemic drove CHIA to the decision to expand the analysis beyond year-over-year cost growth, we encourage this expanded analysis moving forward, as health care trends are best evaluated over longer periods of time, enabling analysis to account for unanticipated market forces, which take time to adapt to change.

 While the Medical Society strongly supports HPC's commitment to striving for a high-value care system, we also believe that the Commonwealth's approach to cost containment must evolve.
 A longitudinal approach, which could look at multi-year averages of growth, similar to CHIA's analysis for the 2023 Report, would capture more salient trends and allow for more nuanced analysis of necessary growth of smaller entities whose resources need to be invested where they can help practices and patients, specifically those who are most impacted by affordability and accessibility challenges.
 At the same time, it would still highlight those entities who are contributing to cost growth in an outsized manner.